 get-user user_name | fl *

-After you finished filling in the template, it will appear like this:
+After you finish filling in the template, it will appear like this:

-Now any user in the segment will have this signature attached to their emails after they send it.
-The signature will be filled with the appropriate data according to the attributes you have used.
+Now, any user in the segment will have this signature attached to their emails after they send it.
+The signature will be filled with the appropriate data according to your attributes.

 If you prefer to deploy different templates for external, internal, replies, and forwards, you can change that in the segment settings: